sir-wilhelm/D2R-IP-logger/README.md

 In the last line a clock is displayed, which will turn green after 1 minute since the last game creation (which is, as of now, the cooldown before the servers allow you to create a new game).

-The logfiles appear in the same folder, with filenames `D2R_ip_*.log` where * is today's date.
+The logfiles appear in the same folder where the program is located, with filenames `D2R_ip_*.log` where `*` is today's date.
 If you don't want any logfiles created then modify the code, the instructions are in comments.

 It also includes an IP/game counter.

 ## How it works

 The script in essence works the same way as `netstat`, [TCPView](https://docs.microsoft.com/en-us/sysinternals/downloads/tcpview) or `Resource Monitor` (a built-in Windows tool).
 It asks your operating system what TCP connections are open by which processes using a standard Python library `psutil`.
 It does not require admin rights, inject or modify anything, or break TOS.

 ## Other software